bitcoin/bitcoin/doc/build-unix.md

     sudo dnf install libevent-devel boost-devel

+SQLite is required for the descriptor wallet:

+    sudo dnf install sqlite-devel

-Berkeley DB is required for the wallet:
+Berkeley DB is required for the legacy wallet:

     sudo dnf install libdb4-devel libdb4-cxx-devel

 Newer Fedora releases, since Fedora 33, have only `libdb-devel` and `libdb-cxx-devel` packages, but these will install Berkeley DB 5.3 or later.
 This will break binary wallet compatibility with the distributed executables, which are based on Berkeley DB 4.8.
 If you do not care about wallet compatibility, pass `--with-incompatible-bdb` to configure.
 Otherwise, you can build Berkeley DB [yourself](#berkeley-db).

-SQLite is required for the descriptor wallet:

-    sudo dnf install sqlite-devel

 To build Bitcoin Core without wallet, see [*Disable-wallet mode*](#disable-wallet-mode)